 Custom trip options are also available through Perillo.
 These custom group experiences cover a wide range of interests including yoga / health and wellness retreats, festivals, and learning tours geared toward universities.
 If you’re planning a destination wedding or honeymoon they have services dedicated to this as well.

 Their Learning Journeys are perfect for solo female travelers and enthusiastic life learnings passionate about learning new skills, languages, or diving deeper into the history of a certain destination and culture.

-Perillo is known for, and primarily focuses on, Italy.
-Here their breadth of knowledge is impressive as they began operating packages in 1945.
+Perillo is known for, and primarily focuses on, Italy tours.
+Here their breadth of knowledge is impressive as they began operating Italy tour packages in 1945.
 Perillo Italy tours cover the whole country, including Sicily, with special emphasis on classic sights and local eats.

 Perillo also offers escorted tours in Hawaii, Greece, and Costa Rica.

 Their “Learning Tours,” focus on niche educational travel and classes around the world, including Africa & the Middle East, Asia, and Australia.

 Perillo Travel Style